Jeff Beck, Jimmy Page, and the Yardbirds – An Exercise in Team Building

 What drove Samwell-Smith’s decision were the two sets they performed at Oxford University’s May Ball.
 Those were the final straw.
 The Oxford Ball was an annual event attended by students, who arrived in suits and gowns it appears.
 It seems Keith Relf, the vocalist for the band, just did not take the whole event too seriously.
 And with that just proceeded to get trashed or whatever they called it at that time.
 He just indulged through out.
 He barely got through one set and the second was simply a fiasco, requiring Jeff Beck to just provide guitar fills where Keith’s vocals were normally expected.

-Of course Keith Relf had an issue with alcohol that did ultimately kill him.
+Of course Keith Relf did apparently enjoy his liquor.
 And for Samwell-Smith it was not just this incident at Oxford.
 It was not just Keith Relf getting drunk.
 The fact was that this was just one incident in a series of such incidents.
 Samwell was just tired.
 He was tired of touring and after three years, three years that involved numerous tours of the UK, Europe, and the US, he had had enough.
 He much more enjoyed the studio and the production of the music.
 So backstage at the end of the Oxford show he gave his notice and it seems a piece of his mind.

 Also there, backstage, a guest of the band and primarily Jeff Beck, was Jimmy Page, who took all of this in.
 Keith getting trashed, and Samwell-Smith giving his notice.
 Jeff, in part kidding, in part serious, urged Jimmy to fill in on bass as it appeared that Samwell-Smith was serious.
 Samwell-Smith insisted he was done, and the band did have a show in the next few days at the Marquee.